bayukurniawan30/purple-cms/docs/purple-cms-api.md

 **Returns**

-Status of the navigation submenu in readable format (Draft or Publish) *string*
+Status of the navigation submenu in readable format (Draft or Publish). *string*

 ### Table